 Software testing conducted by independent companies or teams that are not directly related to your company is called - software testing outsourcing.

 Software testing is an important part in the software development process, but not all companies are ready to have a staff of qa engineers.
-In this case, they use the services of independent testing companies or software testing teams.
+In this case, they use the services of software testing companies or software testing teams.
 At the same time, testing outsourcing allows the development team to focus on their core work, and qa engineers do independent work on validation and verification of code.

 Related article: QA outsourcing or in house